Mrs. Fitzherbert (film): Cast

+Production

+The movie was shot under the title Princess Fritz.
+It was made by British National.

 Critical reception

+Variety wrote "[roduction on a modest budget is adequate for the slight story, but the greatest handicap is lack of marquée games although the cast is uniformly first-rate."

 In The New York Times, Bosley Crowther wrote, "it is so rigidly played that the whole thing has the appearance of an animated wax-works on the move."